 Can you illustrate your bull or bear case for the next 3-5 years?

-Two high performance growth stocks that we believe have long term competitive advantages, sustainable and predictable earnings, excellent management and predictable cash generation include Altium and Xero.
+Two high performance growth stocks that we have identified as having long term competitive advantages, sustainable and predictable earnings, excellent management and predictable cash generation include Altium and Xero.